Ankylosing spondylitis

 Anti-inflammatory painkillers

 These medicines are also called non-steroidal anti-inflammatory drugs (NSAIDs).
-An important reason to take these medicines is to ease pain so that you can do regular exercises without much discomfort.
+An important reason to take these medicines is to ease pain so that regular exercise can be done without too much discomfort.

 It is thought that anti-inflammatory medicines may not only ease symptoms of AS but may also slow down the progression of AS.
-Therefore, advice is to take them regularly, not just as and when the pain flares up.
-There are several different anti-inflammatory medicines - for example, ibuprofen, diclofenac and naproxen - but there are many others.
+Therefore, the advice is to take them regularly, not just as and when the pain flares up.
+There are several different anti-inflammatory medicines - for example, ibuprofen and naproxen are commonly used - but there are others as well.
 If one does not suit, another may be fine.

 However NSAIDs can have side-effects and not everyone can take them.
-For example:
+Side effects may include:

-• Stomach pain and bleeding from the stomach are the most serious.
-The risk of this is higher if you are aged over 65 years, or have had a duodenal or stomach ulcer.
-In some situations, your doctor may prescribe another medicine to protect the stomach from these possible problems.
+Stomach pain and bleeding from the stomach are the most serious.
+The risk of this is higher over the age of 65 years, or in people who have had a duodenal or stomach ulcer.
+Usually another medication will be prescribed to protect the stomach from these possible problems.
 Note: stop taking the tablets and see a doctor urgently if you develop any of the following whilst taking anti-inflammatory medicines:

 Ordinary painkillers

-Painkillers such as paracetamol may be sufficient if symptoms are mild between flare-ups and you can't take an anti-inflammatory painkiller.
-You can also take paracetamol in addition to an anti-inflammatory medicine for top-up pain relief.
+Painkillers such as paracetamol may be sufficient for someone who cannot take an anti-inflammatory painkiller if their symptoms are mild between flare-ups.
+It is also possible to take paracetamol in addition to an anti-inflammatory medicine for top-up pain relief.

 Biological medicines

-Newer powerful medicines that suppress the immune system have become available in recent years.
+Medications that suppress the immune system have become available in recent years.
 They lessen the damaging effect of AS on the joints.
 They tend to be divided into two groups: biological therapies and immunomodulators.
-Immunomodulators are useful in rheumatoid arthritis but research suggests they are not very effective in AS.
-However biological medicines (also called biologics), have made a signficant impact on the treatment of AS.
+Immunomodulators are useful in rheumatoid arthritis but research has not shown them to be beneficial in ankylosing spondylitis.
+However biological medicines (also called biologics), have made a significant impact on the treatment of ankylosing spondylitis.

 Biological medicines are substances made by living organisms such as cloned white blood cells.
-In other words they have been genetically engineered.
 They are designed to target specific molecules of the immune system involved in inflammation.
-In AS, a chemical called cytokine tumour necrosis factor alpha (TNF-alpha) is involved in causing inflammation.
+In ankylosing spondylitis, a chemical called cytokine tumour necrosis factor alpha (TNF-alpha) is involved in causing inflammation.
 Certain medicines in a group called TNF-alpha inhibitors block the action of this chemical.
 As a result they reduce inflammation and prevent damage to the joints.
 TNF-alpha inhibitors are also sometimes called anti-TNF-alpha drugs.

-They cannot be taken as tablets or liquids to swallow as they would be destroyed in the stomach, so they are given as an injection under the skin (except for infliximab which has to be given in a drip).
-You can learn how to do this yourself or a nurse will do it for you.
-How often they are given depends on the medicine you have been prescribed - it can vary from twice a week to once every eight weeks.
+They are given as an injection under the skin (except for infliximab which has to be given in a drip).
+The frequency of the injections varies from twice a week to once every eight weeks.

 There are risks associated with taking these medicines and they require special monitoring, as some people develop serious side-effects.
-For example, taking these medicines may make you more prone to developing a serious infection (including tuberculosis, sepsis and pneumonia).
-Rarely, they may also increase the chance of you developing some types of cancer, including lymphoma and leukaemia.
-However, all these conditions seem to be much more rare than was initially thought.
+For example, taking these medicines may increase the risks of developing a serious infection (including tuberculosis, sepsis and pneumonia).
+Initially they were thought to increase the risks of developing some types of cancer, including lymphoma and leukaemia, but more recent studies suggest that this risk may be significantly lower than initially thought.
+There does seem to be an increased risk of developing non-melanoma skin cancer.

 It is not known if any of the TNF-alpha inhibitors are more effective or safer than the others.

 If the improvement is not maintained or if the medicine stops working then treatment should be stopped.
-Other medicines, such as secukinumab or ixekizumab, may be tried if TNF-alpha inhibitors can't be used or are ineffective.
+Other medicines, such as secukinumab, ixekizumab, upadacitinib or tofacitinib may be tried if TNF-alpha inhibitors can't be used or have not been effective.

 Other medication